CCDC Nationals in San Antonio, TX

 On-site lazy river.

 Travel wasn't too bad, only one of our flights got delayed, so I'll call it a win.
 Going with this team of people was a lot of fun.
-Like with all (most) of the events I do, I feel super lucky to have them.
+Like with all (most) of the events I do, I feel super lucky to have them as friends and have the chance to do stuff like this.

 We got in early in the day (arriving around 1PM) on Thursday, so we spent the day screwing around.
 The actual competition is ~10AM to ~6PM on Friday and Saturday, awards on Sunday.